 Just like dentistry and orthodontist, dental insurance and orthodontic insurance are two different things.

-These questions will help you better understand about your orthodontist as well as your orthodontic treatment.
+These questions will help you better understand about your family orthodontist as well as your orthodontic treatment.
 If you still have more questions, feel free to give Koch Orthodontics a call today.